Very few dog breeds have a motto, but the Pug dog is so unique that having their own motto definitely makes sense.

-They have never met a stranger – and that includes other animals.
+Pugs have never met a stranger – and that includes other animals.

 While she was being photographed, there were lots of kids outside, and Emi pulled on the leash the entire time, trying to get in on their fun.

-They have a long and interesting history.
+The Pug has a long and interesting history.

 The AKC traces the Pug’s history back to 400 BC.
 They really became established 2000 years ago in China where they were developed as pets for the Emperor, who was fond of flat-faced dogs.
 They were held by the Emperor and his successors as a closely guarded treasure for a long time, and the only way that anyone else obtained them was as a gift from the Emperor himself.
 It wasn’t until the 1500s that Dutch traders managed to smuggle some out of the Far East and take them back to Europe.

-They often experience “Pug Selective Deafness.”
+The Pug often experiences “Pug Selective Deafness.”

 Among its many quirks is “Pug Selective Deafness.”
 It’s what used to describe a stubborn dog who is off leash and won’t come when called.
 While this could be an apt description for a lot of dogs, this breed is particularly good at ignoring its owner to do whatever it pleases.
-The dog’s innate stubbornness gets the better of it, and it often won’t even acknowledge that you’re calling to it as it runs to join in the fun somewhere.
+The dog’s innate stubbornness gets the better of it, and the Pug often won’t even acknowledge that you’re calling to it as it runs to join in the fun somewhere.
 For this reason, you should never walk a Pug off its leash.

 Pugs are smart, funny, and cute animals to have as pets.
-As long as you’re prepared to deal with some of the eccentricities that define the breed, you’ll have a friend for life if you adopt one of these dogs.
+As long as you’re prepared to deal with some of the eccentricities that define the pug breed, you’ll have a friend for life if you adopt one of these dogs.